All Products

 Abbreviation

-Self-managed database in VPC
+Self-managed database in a virtual private cloud (VPC)

 VPC

-Database Gateway
+Database gateway

 DG

-Self-managed database with public IP address
+Self-managed database with a public IP address

 Public network